Effective Date: January 1, 2020

 F13.
 Providing interprofessional consultation and/or team management with speech-language pathologists, educators, and other related professionals

-Applicants for certification must have completed supervised clinical experiences under an ASHA-certified audiologist who has completed at least 2 hours of professional development in the area of clinical instruction/supervision.
+Applicants for certification must have completed supervised clinical practicum under an experienced ASHA-certified audiologist (1) who has a minimum of 9 months of full-time clinical experience, and (2) who has completed at least 2 hours of professional development in the area of clinical instruction/supervision.
 The experiences must meet CAA standards for duration and be sufficient to demonstrate the acquisition of the knowledge and skills identified in Standard II.

 Implementation: The applicant’s doctoral program director or designated signatory must verify that the applicant has acquired and demonstrated all of the knowledge and skills identified in Standard II.